 Reduced charges or punishments also can be sought by establishing that a murder was due to insanity of the defendant, or due to the murder being a crime of passion.

 Such a crime of passion means that the killing resulted from a sudden strong impulse, such as extreme anger, and was not a premeditated or deliberate act.
 A crime of passion, then, would involve a lesser charge of manslaughter and not murder, which involves an intent to kill.

 As you can see, murder and manslaughter charges under Texas homicide laws are serious and involve serious punishments.
 That means you must get the best Houston criminal defense lawyer you can find to plan your homicide defense.

 If you or someone in your family faces a homicide charge in Houston, Harris County, Fort Bend County or Montgomery County, reach out to us at the Neal Davis Law Firm today.

-When you contact us, we will quickly provide you a free legal review of your case.
+When you contact us, we will quickly provide you a legal review of your case.
 Then you can decide how you want to proceed when seeking defenses for a homicide charge in Texas.